 Margie's in Tilford and Café Lawte in the Law School, remain open to serve those areas of campus.
-Gonzaga University Graduate and Law Arrival & Return to Gonzaga Guide - Spring Edition 18

 If you haven't already, we recommend you download the GrubHub app for mobile ordering and signing up for the campus portion to see all on-campus locations available for ordering ahead.
 This option will be available at all retail locations and will further assist in alleviating long wait times in line.